• Skip to primary navigation

 Like most of our recipes, the ingredients for this recipe are simple and recognizable.
 Here is what you’ll need:

-• Fresh green beans – For this recipe, fresh is the only option.
+• Fresh green beans – Similar to our Skillet Green Beans, fresh is the only option.
 Canned or frozen won’t work.
 The peak season for fresh green beans is May through September.
-But you can get them year round.
+But you can get them year-round.
 Here are more tips about fresh green beans.

 • Bacon – Uncured bacon is the healthiest option.
 Be sure the bacon is NOT thick cut.
 Otherwise cooking time will take longer.